RealWorldApplications/100-days-of-code/r1-log.md

 Worked on the Flutter project.
 Added AnimatedContainer.
 ### R1D20
 Added another animation to the Flutter project - using animation controller and tween.
+### R1D21
+Worked on the Technical Documentation project for FCC.